golfvc83/GundamDivJavaScirpt/README.md

 <link rel="stylesheet" href="css/gundam.css"></link>
 <script type="text/javascript" src="js/gundamDivInit.js"></script>
 ```
-#You might need to bind the script on <body> tag onload.
+#You might need to bind the script with body tag on load

 2. Declare a Div you wish to have a gundam face on with class = 'gundam'.